 It is best to remove any other objects that you can such as rucksacks, backpacks and also lay down walking poles and place them away from you.
 Any metal should be placed about 20 meters if possible.

-We hope this blog will help dispel any myths and help to keep you safe if you are ever caught in a storm while camping.
+We hope this blog will help dispel any myths about camping during lightning and thunderstorms and helps to keep you safe if you are ever caught in a storm while camping.
 It can be pretty scary out there, especially if you are camping with your children.

 We hope by knowing what to do you will remain calmer and stay safer.